Donald Campbell: Death

 I'm under way, all systems normal; brake swept up, er ... air pressure warning light on ...
 I'm coming onto track now and er ...
 I'll open up just as soon as I am heading down the lake, er doesn't look too smooth from here, doesn't matter, here we go ...
 Here we go ... [pause 3 seconds] ...
 Passing through four ... five coming up ... a lot of water, nose beginning to lift, water all over the front of the engine again ... and the nose is up ... low pressure fuel warning light ... going left ...
 OK we're up and away ... and passing through er ... tramping very hard at 150 ... very hard indeed ...
 FULL POWER ...
 Passing through 2 ...
 25 out of the way ... tramping like hell Leo, I don't think I can get over the top, but I'll try, FULL HOUSE ... and I can't see where I am ...
 FULL HOUSE – FULL HOUSE – FULL HOUSE ...
 POWER OFF NOW! ...
 I'M THROUGH! ... power ... (garbled) er passing through 25 vector off Peel Island ... passing through 2 ...
 I'm lighting like mad ... brake gone down ... er ... engine lighting up now ... relighting ... passing Peel Island ... relight made normal ... and now ... down at Brown Howe ... passing through 100 ... er ... nose hasn't dropped yet ... nose down.

 Instead of refuelling and waiting for the wash of this run to subside, Campbell decided to make the return run immediately.
+Campbell had already restarted the engine and so there was no gas pressure left in the Lucas Rotax air-start tanks for another restart after refuelling.
 This was not an unprecedented diversion from normal practice, as Campbell had used the advantage presented; i.e., no encroachment of water disturbances on the measured kilometre by the quick turnaround in many previous runs.
 The second run was even faster once severe tramping subsided on the run-up from Peel Island (caused by the water-brake disturbance).
 Once smooth water was reached some 700 m or so from the start of the kilometre, K7 demonstrated cycles of ground effect hovering before accelerating hard at 0.63 g to a peak speed of 328 mph some 200 metres or so from the southern marker buoy.
 Bluebird was now experiencing bouncing episodes of the starboard sponson with increasing ferocity.